Guldsmeden Hotels

 Guldsmeden Hotels is a family-owned, Green Globe-certified chain of upscale boutique hotels based out of Copenhagen, Denmark.
 It consists of six hotels in Denmark (five in Copenhagen and one in Aarhus) and one hotel in Oslo (Norway), Reykjavík (Iceland), Berlin (Germany), Menton (France) and Bali (Indonesia).

 The chain is owned by Sandra and Marc Plesner Weinert and takes its name after the street Guldsmedegade in Aarhus where they opened their first hotel in 1999.

 Sustainability

-All hotels in the Guldsmeden Hotels chain have been awarded the Green Globe and Golden Ø eco labels.
+All hotels in the Guldsmeden Hotels chain have been awarded both the Green Globe, the Green Key award, and Golden Ø eco labels.
+All of their hotels are showcased on the EcoHotels.com website.

 Hotels in Denmark

 Hotel 66 Guldsmeden

 Hotel 66 Guldsmeden /formerly Hotel Carlton) has 74 rooms and is located at Vesterbrogade 66 in Vesterbro, Copenhagen.
 It was Guldsmeden Hotels' first hotel in Copenhagen when it opened in 2002 and has been through several renovations and expansions since then.

-Hotel Bertram

-Hotel Bertram has 47 rooms and is located at Vesterbrogade 107 in Vesterbro, Copenhagen.
-It opened in 2005.